ociu/sphinx-traceability-extension/doc/usage.rst

 Attributes
 ==========

-All attributes are optional and are defined in traceability_default_config_.
+All attributes are optional and are defined in :ref:`traceability_default_config`.

 - *assignee* is used to assign a username to the Jira ticket.
 - *effort* is used to set the original effort estimation field.
 On failure, it gets appended to the description field.